morepath/morepath/doc/app_reuse.rst

 how we supply it to get the appropriate ``wiki_app``::

   request.child(wiki_app, username='foo').link(obj)

-Instead of using the application class as the first argument to :meth:`morepath.Request.child`, you can instead use the name under which it was mounted.
-The ``name`` can be explicitly passed in the :mount`` directive.
-If the mount name is ommitted it defaults to what was given as the ``path``.

 You can compose ``parent`` and ``child`` together in order to get to anywhere in the mounted app graph; getting to a sibling app for